-If you’re looking for a few basic staples, and you want to do so cheaply, then it’s definitely worth it to check out Old Navy’s line of maternity wear.
+A great place for basic staples, and especially for jeans, you’ll definitely want to check out Old Navy’s line of maternity wear.

 Where to Rent Affordable Maternity Clothes

-Clothing rental is all the rage right now, and it got Katy through her pregnancy with Jack while actually buying very little.
+Clothing rental is all the rage right now, and it gets many women through without having to buy much.

 Did you know there are places where you can rent maternity must-haves so you can constantly adjust your wardrobe to fit changing seasons and your changing body?

-Or, you might wait several years between pregnancies, only to find that your maternity wardrobe from your last pregnancy is super out of style (if you care about things like that).
+Or, you might wait several years between pregnancies, only to find that your maternity wardrobe from your last pregnancy is super out of style.

 OR, you might just be one of those women (like me!) who really enjoys clothing subscriptions and looks forward to the clothing you choose online coming in the mail.